Birding Around the Las Vegas Springs Preserve

 Hours

 Birding the Spring Preserve probably is best during spring and fall migrations.
-During summer, bird early in the morning or late in the afternoon, and be sure to bring a sun hat and water.
+During summer, bird early in the morning or late in the afternoon, bring a sun hat, and keep an eye out for water fountains.
 Covered shelters provide relief from the direct sun.

 Las Vegas Springs Preserve